Law Society Society Personal Injury Accreditation

 Applications are assessed independently, with each subset of questions within the application form and the case reports being marked A B C D or F.

 Only applicants with grade A (acceptable) in every section will be considered for accreditation.
-If graded B or C, the applicant may be asked for further supporting explanations to help their application; D means defer as further training is required - and F is fail.
+If graded B or C, the applicant may be asked for further supporting explanations to help their application; D means defer as further training is required - and an F is a fail.

 Applicants are also assessed to ensure they are fit and proper person to become an accreditation scheme member.
 Past records are examined to ensure no offences involving fraud, dishonesty or violence have been committed and that best standards of professional conduct have always been maintained.